Feng-Ji-Lab/BKT/README.md

 result_all <- fit(model, data_path = "ct.csv")

 # Train a simple BKT model on one skill in the CT dataset
-# Note that calling fit overwrites any previously trained BKT model!
 result_single <- fit(model, data_path = "ct.csv", skills = "Plot imperfect radical")

 # Train a simple BKT model on multiple skills in the CT dataset